 ELISA technique is one of the most sensitive and reproducible plate-based technologies available.
 The assay you can set up is rapid, simple to perform and easy to automate.

 ELISA applications may be used, for example, to diagnose:

 The 4 different main phases of ELISA Assay Technology

-- In ELISA technology the solid phase is performed on a 96-well polystyrene plates.
+- The solid phase consists of a 96-well polystyrene plate, although other materials can be used.
 The function of the solid phase is to immobilize a specific lipo-proteic target, which is passively adsorbed.
 This phase is called coating.

 - Then the bound target is complexed with an excess of a specific anti target that is linked to an enzyme, called conjugate.

 - After an incubation step the plate is washed to eliminate the unbound conjugate that remains free in the reaction medium.

 - Finally, the enzymatic activity of bound enzyme is measured using a substrate that changes color when modified by the enzyme.
 Light absorption of the product, formed after substrate addition, is measured and converted to numeric values.

 Depending on the lipo-proteic target-antibody combination, the ELISA Assay Technology is called:

 In the Direct ELISA test plate, the target lipo-protein (antigen in the picture) is bound to the bottom of the microplate well, and is recognized by a specific enzyme conjugated antibody that allows detection, by the Chromogen/Substrate reaction.